 Truck accidents can be among the most damaging kind of traffic collisions.
 They happen on U.S. roads and highways every day.
 According to National Highway Traffic Safety Administration statistics, accidents involving large trucks killed 3,757 people in 2011, and injured 88,000 more that same year.

 Tractor-trailers and other large commercial trucks are much larger and weigh more than passenger cars.
 Add highway speeds, a heavy load of cargo, and a truck driver’s momentary inattention or mistake can cause pileups and multi-vehicle accidents resulting in serious injury or loss of life.

 While some of these crashes cause minor injury, many other accidents involving 18 wheelers cause severe, long-term injuries, catastrophic injuries and even death.
-Injuries sustained in truck wrecks include brain injuries, neck and back injuries, whiplash and other soft tissue injuries, spinal cord injuries, internal organ damage, broken bones, cuts and bruises, burn injuries, and crush injuries.
+Back and neck injuries are some of the most common injuries sustained in motor vehicle crashes generally.
+These can range from whiplash and other soft tissue injuries to bulging discs, herniated discs, spinal fractures, partial or complete spinal cord injuries and other back and neck injuries.
+Some other truck accident injuries include head injuries, brain injuries, injuries to joints like shoulders or knees, internal organ damage, broken bones, cuts and bruises, burn injuries, and crush injuries.
 In some cases, such injuries may not immediately or easily be apparent or visible.

 Potential damages in truck accidents can be either economic or non-economic in nature.
 Economic truck accident damages compensate the victim and the victim’s family for monetary losses, while non-economic damages compensate the victim and the victim’s family for intangible and non-financial losses.
 In some cases, punitive damages may also be available.